Bass Fishing in New Jersey: 8 Best Lakes and Ponds

 Farrington Lake new jersey

-However, you can launch a canoe or a kayak through the gaps in the vegetation.
+While predominantly a shore fishing spot, you can still launch canoes or kayaks through gaps in the vegetation.

 Frequently Asked Questions